Tonya Jones, Music Teacher

 Laura Branch, Librarian

-Laura comes to Evergreen with a Bachelor's degree in Environmental Studies and a Masters in Library Science.
+Laura has worked as Evergreen's librarian since 2006.
+She has a Bachelor's degree in Environmental Studies and a Masters degree in Library Sciences.
 She loves reading and sharing books with students so she can inspire them to love to read also.
 Her library is filled with Curious George dolls and she knows you're never too old for a good read-aloud or a great picture book.
-Laura also coaches the Evergreen middle school Science Olympiad team which allows her inner science nerd to emerge and she feels blessed to be able to share so many of her passions with our amazing Evergreen students.

-Laura loves to travel and is fortunate to be a Delegation Leader for the Asheville chapter of People to People Student Ambassador programs.
-Each summer she shares the world with these high school students from around western North Carolina and introduces them to people and culture in the hopes that understanding our global neighbors will make for a more peaceful future for us all.
-So far she's visited five continents and hopes to reach them all someday.
+Laura loves to travel and currently co-leads yearly excursions with Evergreen middle school students.
+Hopefully, introducing our young people to our global neighbors will make for a more peaceful future for us all.
+So far she's visited six continents and hopes to reach them all someday.

 Before coming to Evergreen, Laura worked as a wildlife rehabilitator and she still loves animals.
-She grew up in Morganton, NC and lives with her amazing husband, four cats, and a dog named Molly.
+She grew up in Morganton, NC and spends her time playing with her dogs and cats, reading, and planning her next adventure.
+She is also currently serving on Evergreen's Board of Directors.

 Mary Ann Athens, Art Teacher